-Helping Workers Protect FMLA Rights
+Anderson Lawyer Helping Workers Protect FMLA Rights

-Who Is Eligible For FMLA Leave?
+Who is Eligible For A FMLA Leave In Anderson?

-FMLA covers employees of private employers with at least 50 employees, government agencies, or elementary and secondary schools.
-You must have worked for a covered employer for at least 12 months but not necessarily 12 consecutive months.
+There are other eligibility requirements that you must meet.
+You must have worked for a covered employer for at least 12 months, but not necessarily 12 consecutive months.
 You may still be covered even if there are breaks in employment as long as you have been employed with the employer for 12 months total.
 You must also have worked for the employer for at least 1250 hours in the 12 months before taking a leave of absence.
 If you meet these requirements, you are eligible for FMLA leave.

 Eligible employees have a number of rights under FMLA, including the right to:

-- Take up to 12 weeks of unpaid, job-protected leave
+- Take up to 12 weeks of unpaid, job-protected leave.

-- Receive continued coverage on the employer’s health insurance plan while on leave
+- Receive continued coverage on the employer’s health insurance plan while on leave.

-- Return to the same job, or one that is identical, when the leave is over
+- Return to the same job, or one that is identical, when the leave is over.

 - Take FMLA leave without fear of retribution

 Employers must respect their employees’ FMLA rights.
 If your rights have been violated, you need to take action to hold your employer accountable.
-The FMLA lawyers at Beeman Heifner Benge can stand by your side and fight for the compensation you deserve.
+The FMLA lawyers at Beeman Heifner Benge P.A. can stand by your side and fight for the compensation you deserve.

-Discuss Your Options With Our FMLA Attorneys
+Schedule A Consultation With Our FMLA Attorneys in Anderson

 Have your FMLA rights been violated?
 If so, seek legal representation from the experienced FMLA attorneys at Beeman Heifner Benge P.A.
 Our attorneys are passionate about protecting the FMLA rights of workers in Indiana.
 We will work tirelessly to hold your employer accountable and aggressively seek compensation on your behalf.
 Schedule a consultation by calling (765) 234-8024 or filling out the form on this website.